stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 ## Security

 OpenPanel has been built from the ground up with security in mind.
-Internet history is littered with painful security incidents, so we traded old software compatibility and insecure authentication methods for features that meet today's for features that meet modern security requirements.
+Internet history is littered with painful security incidents, so we traded old software compatibility and insecure authentication methods.

+## Security

+OpenPanel prioritizes security from its inception.
+Given the history of security breaches on the internet, we have prioritized modern security measures over outdated software compatibility and insecure authentication methods.

-OpenPanel Security features:
+**OpenPanel Security features:**
-- 2FA can be enabled by users
+- Two-Factor Authentication (2FA) can be activated by users.
-- User panel port can be changed from the default 2083
+- Users have the option to change the default port (2083) for the user panel.
-- All files and services for users are isolated, preventing resource problems
+- User files and services are isolated to prevent resource conflicts.
-- Auto-login for phpMyAdmin and WebTerminal using one-time tokens
+- phpMyAdmin and WebTerminal offer auto-login using one-time tokens.
-- Users public services (ssh, mysql) are available via non-standard ports
+- Users' public services (SSH, MySQL) are accessible via non-standard ports.
-- Bruteforce protection and rate limiting for all panel pages
+- Bruteforce protection and rate limiting are implemented for all panel pages.
-- User panel is isolated from admin oanel and websites
+- The user panel is segregated from the admin panel and websites.
-- All user requests on panel are processed in the backend
+- All user panel requests are processed in the backend.

-OpenAdmin Security features:
+**OpenAdmin Security features:**
-- Admin panel can be completelly disabled while all functionality remains
+- The admin panel can be entirely disabled while retaining all functionality.
-- HTTP BasicAuth can be enabled for admin panel
+- HTTP Basic Authentication can be enabled for the admin panel.
-- bruteforce protection for admin panel
+- Bruteforce protection is enforced for the admin panel.
-- all passwords are by default stored as salted SHA512 hash (5000 rounds)
+- Passwords are stored as salted SHA512 hashes by default (5000 rounds).
-- admin panel is isolated from user panel and websites
+- The admin panel is isolated from the user panel and websites.

-Websites:
+**Websites:**
-- ModSecurity WAF can be enabled for domains, with OWASP core ruleset
+- ModSecurity Web Application Firewall (WAF) can be activated for domains, with the OWASP core ruleset.
-- no outgoing email spam, period.
+- No outgoing emails, only SMTP!
-- All passwords are by default stored as salted SHA512 hash (5000 rounds)
+- Passwords are stored as salted SHA512 hashes by default (5000 rounds).
-- TLS
+- TLS (Transport Layer Security) is utilized.